 - Loss of self-esteem, self-worth, and negative self-evaluation

-Cascade is focused on providing complete service to all those who come to us for help.
+Our drug addiction treatment center near Seattle is focused on providing complete service to all those who come to us for help.
 We pride ourselves on our unique ability to offer a variety of psychiatric services, including addiction treatment.
 We will provide you with psychosocial treatment to help you begin to make strides in fighting your problems and help you manage any negative physical withdrawal symptoms or subsequent physiological difficulties.

 Our Philosophy and Benefits

-At Cascade, we also understand that while you have made the commitment to change your addiction related behaviors, that does not necessarily equate with complete readiness to change.
+As one of the leading treatment centers near Seattle, we also understand that while you have made the commitment to change your addiction related behaviors, that does not necessarily equate with complete readiness to change.
 For individuals who have been addicted for a long period of time, the physical and psychological dependence on the drug often affects how ready the individual is to completely let go of what is oftentimes a coping strategy on which they have come to depend.
 Our skilled staff assesses the stage of readiness for change the individual is currently at and works to address problems based on that level, while also using therapeutic skills to help motivate the patient to move to a higher readiness stage.
 In order to accomplish this we treat you in a holistic manner focusing on your psychological, emotional, physical, cognitive, spiritual, and occupational well-being.

-Treatment at Cascade for Substance Abuse
+Treatment at Cascade Behavioral Health Hospital for Substance Abuse

 Medical Detoxification – We provide medically supervised and monitored detox for several substances, such as Alcohol, Opiates, and Sedatives.
 We use medication to make the detox process as comfortable as possible while you work to rid your body of the substance you have been addicted to.
 For some other substances, including Cocaine, Methamphetamine, Marijuana, Hallucinogens, and Club Drugs among others, we provide medical detox as necessary and when not necessary, admit individuals with abuse issues related to these drugs directly to our Inpatient Stabilization Unit.